A 'gift' in France is called a donation, and French 'gifts tax' the droits de donation.

 A gift may also be made manually, or via the auspices of a notaire, which is always required where real estate is being transferred.

-As there is no inheritance tax between married couples or those in a civil partnership, and with reasonable inheritance tax allowances for children, the use of gifts as a tax planning strategy is probably only of importance to those with substantial wealth or who do not benefit from the above concessions.
+As there is no inheritance tax between married couples or those in a civil partnership, and with reasonable inheritance tax allowances for children, the use of gifts as a tax planning strategy is probably only of importance to those with substantial wealth or who do not benefit from family allowances.

 That said, the reasonably generous allowances under French inheritance tax contrasts with the entrenched rights of children under French inheritance laws, so the use of gifts remains important for those who wish to obtain greater freedom in the disposal of their estate.